 - Difficulty – easy

-Stanley Park is a 405-hectare public park that borders the downtown of Vancouver and is almost completely surrounded by Vancouver Harbour and English Bay.
+Stanley Park is a 405-hectare public park that borders downtown Vancouver and is almost completely surrounded by Vancouver Harbour and English Bay.
 The park has a total of about 27km (17 miles) of trails winding through the forest.
 Stanley Park is very popular with hikers, runners, bikers, families, rollerbladers, and even to go for a swim.
+Explore Stanley Park with this popular bicycle tour!

 The Stanley Park Seawall that loops around Stanley Park is a very popular attraction in Vancouver looping 8.8 km around the park next to the ocean!
+Together with the Seaside Greenway, the seawall forms a 28 km uninterrupted pathway extending from the Vancouver Convention Centre to Spanish Banks Park.
 The Stanley Park Seawall is part of the world’s longest uninterrupted waterfront path.
-Together with the Seaside Greenway the seawall forms a 28 km uninterrupted pathway extending from the Vancouver Convention Centre to Spanish Banks Park.
-Want to go for a long walk or run? this is the spot!
 All the trails in Stanley Park can be found on Google Maps.

 Burnaby Mountain